Accessibility Tools

 The majority of trails in Victoria Park are open for recreational use.
 We continue to ask the public to follow all trail signage, as we will close individual trails to remove fallen trees and repair infrastructure during the upcoming months/years.

-Please be advised that some trails and stairs do not exist at this time and the ‘Fairview Drive entrance’ of “Lewis Road” to “Five Corners” remains closed due to extensive damage.
+Please be advised that some trails and stairs do not exist at this time.

 Thank you for your patience and cooperation!